What is the Renters' Rights Act?

 6. Greater rights for tenants to keep pets.

-How we support landlords?
+How we are supporting landlords?